kristianmandrup/red-elements/Readme.md

 </div>
 ```

-Then assemble the components, bottom up and assemble the top level components in the `red-ui-app` package for a full static page.
+Then assemble the components, bottom up and assemble the top level components in the `red-ui-app` module for a full static page.

 ## Modern Custom Elements (ie. Web components)